matthewfeickert/draft-scipy-2024-proceedings-submission/paper/scientific-python-ecosystem.md

 Through intense detector characterization and calibration efforts, the ATLAS collaboration has developed robust methods and tooling to apply corrections to the data and evaluate systematic uncertainties.
 For instance, corrections to the signal collected by a specific calorimeter subsystem along with systematic uncertainties due to the imperfect knowledge of the subsystem.
 Given the custom nature of the detector and correction implementations, these corrections are implemented in custom `C++` libraries in the ATLAS software framework, Athena [@ATL-SOFT-PUB-2021-001;@Athena_zenodo].
-To expose these `C++` libraries to the Pythonic tooling layer, custom Python bindings were written using `nanobind` for high efficiency, as seen in @fig:access_layer_diagram.
+To expose these `C++` libraries to the Pythonic tooling layer, custom Python bindings are written using `nanobind` for high efficiency, as seen in @fig:access_layer_diagram.

 :::{figure} figures/access_layer_diagram.png
 :label: fig:access_layer_diagram